Tanyjiang/CF-former/README.md

+# Compare and Focus: Multi-Scale View Aggregation For Crowd Counting

-# CF-former
+CF-former

-The code and pre-trained models will be available soon.
+The code will be available soon.